THE GENESIS OF NEOCOVA

 Helping Financial Institutions Serve Their Communities

 Neocova believes that when local banks and credit unions thrive, the communities they serve prosper.
 For many community banks, a combination of increased competition from big banks and fintechs, steep regulatory costs and out-dated core banking technology is making it nearly impossible to offer competitive products and services to their customers.
 Accordingly, our mission is not simply to build great technology—though we are doing that—but to add direct value to main street communities by supporting their financial institutions.
-By removing restrictive contracts and offering modern, secure and affordable technology, we enable community banks operate more efficiently and effectively.
+By removing restrictive contracts and offering modern, secure and affordable technology, we enable community banks to operate more efficiently and effectively.
 This means our customers can offer the same products and services as their competitors, but with the added value of their deep-rooted knowledge and connections in the communities they serve.
 Helping communities thrive is our mission, and that is exactly what we are going to do.